Updated October 4, 2019

 If you decide to by the Toolkit, here is my advice:

-Update 10/12/18: Get the Cheat Sheets if you can.
-They are an extra $50 (bummer), but they do provide bullet-style notes for each resource.
+Get the cheat sheets if you can.
+They provide bullet-style notes for each resource.
 Huge time saver.
-(See my notes about the Cheat Sheet at the top of this post.)

 Cherry-pick.
 Choose a handful of resources that look most interesting to you and tackle those.
 Don’t feel obligated to consume the entire Toolkit.
 It’s simply not worth the time.